dehvCurtis/abc123/README.md

 `make build`

 # K8s FTW
-1. Write a Kubernetes StatefulSet to run the above, using persistent volume claims and resource limits. (incomplete)
+1. Write a Kubernetes StatefulSet to run the above, using persistent volume claims and resource limits.
+(Complete. see `*-deployment.yaml`)

 # All the Continuouses
 1. Write a simple build and deployment pipeline (I don't have much exp with Travis or Jenkins, so I wrote an Azure Pipeline `azure-pipeline.yaml`)